 Another example of possible direct sex discrimination could be if a woman has the same performance ratings as her male colleague but, unlike her male colleague, is put on a performance improvement plan.

 It’s unlawful for an employer to discriminate by applying a provision, criterion or practice that disadvantages job applicants or employees of a particular sex without objective justification.
 The individual has to be disadvantaged, personally, too.

-An example of this type of discrimination could be, for instance, where an employer has a policy not to allow employees to work part-time hours.
+An example of indirect sex discrimination could be, for instance, where an employer has a policy not to allow employees to work part-time hours.
 This could be indirectly discriminatory on the basis that the policy of not allowing staff to work part-time disadvantages women as more women than men have child caring responsibilities.

 Harassment related to sex is prohibited.
 It happens where a person engages in unwanted conduct related to sex and the conduct has the purpose or effect of either violating the other person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
 An example could be refusing to assist a woman carrying heavy files when a man would normally be assisted.

 Sexual harassment is prohibited.
 This occurs where a person engages in conduct of a sexual nature and the conduct has the purpose or effect of violating the other person’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for them.
 Examples could include unwelcome sexual advances, sexual jokes, emails containing sexual language or emails with pornographic photos.

 Less favourable treatment because of an employee’s rejection of or submission to harassment of a sexual nature or harassment related to sex is also unlawful.

 Less favourable treatment for rejecting or submitting to harassment is also prohibited.